kjpgit/SmallestCSVParser/README.md

 License:
-* If you are a human, you may use this code.
+* If you are a human, you may use and modify this code.
 * Copyright © 2024 Karl Pickett

 Enjoy 👍